Nicky6Fingers/week7Reflections/index.md

 ### Arithmetic info

-**Numbers**- values are whole numeric values written in javascript like "15" **fractional numbers**- written by using a dot "9.25" **Scientific notation** = written as 2.998e8 with 8 being the exponent **Maths**- Maths is done using operators such as "+" and "*" and follows the order of operations with % representing the remainder
+-**Numbers**- values are whole numeric values written in javascript like "15" -**fractional numbers**- written by using a dot "9.25" -**Scientific notation** = written as 2.998e8 with 8 being the exponent -**Maths**- Maths is done using operators such as "+" and "*" and follows the order of operations with % representing the remainder
-**Special Numbers**- Infinity and -Infiinity as well as NaN (Not A Number) an example of this is dividing 0 by 0
+-**Special Numbers**- Infinity and -Infiinity as well as NaN (Not A Number) an example of this is dividing 0 by 0

 ### String Data Type

-**Strings** are used to represent text and are written by typing into any of the different quote marks such as "" **Escape Characters** when a \ is inside quoted text the next character has a special meaning and not simply to use the letter. (putting "\n" creates a new line while "\t" creates a tab)
+-**Strings** are used to represent text and are written by typing into any of the different quote marks such as "" -**Escape Characters** when a \ is inside quoted text the next character has a special meaning and not simply to use the letter. (putting "\n" creates a new line while "\t" creates a tab)
-**concatenate** - the "+" can be used to "glue" different strings together if you do need to do arithmetic it is possible using curly braces {}
+-**concatenate** - the "+" can be used to "glue" different strings together if you do need to do arithmetic it is possible using curly braces {}

 ### Boolean Type